-- Demonstrates fluid crossover steps
+- Speed of progression is slow

+- Upper body isn't participating

 - Coordinated upper and lower body actions

 - Excellent speed of progression

-For each task in this section, you'll only need 2 pylons (5 metres apart)
+For each task in this section, you'll only need 2 pylons (5 metres apart).

 Scott is nine and he has never played baseball before.
 He's really excited, and his mom wants him to have the best experience possible.
 She asks her brother, Dan, who coaches baseball, what she should do to help make sure Scott is ready.
 Dan has been watching Scott since he was a baby and knows his nephew is fairly athletic, but he wants to know just how physically literate Scott is, so he offers to take him out to the park.